tordevries/debuggr/README.md

 Some ideas on the future radar:
 - **Secure password generation.** Offer an internal method of generating secure passwords for new installations.
-- **Accessibility.** Make the UI as Section 508 compliant as possible..
+- **Accessibility.** Make the UI as Section 508 compliant as possible.
 - **Whitelisted or blacklisted file names for the Files menu.** Instead of reading all the local files, provide a list of specific files to be viewed, and prevent access outside that list.
 Useful within a distributed package.
 - **Timeout management.** Allow a specified timeout with a forced logout, not just passively relying on PHP's session timeout setting.
 - **Better security.** I'd like to add limits on wrong passwords, password strength checks, IP velocity checks, etc., to prevent brute-force hacks on the password.